Membership Inference Attacks on Machine Learning: A Survey: Membership Inference Attacks on Machine Learning Models

-A neural network (NN) based attack model essentially is an NN binary classifier which maps the target model's behavior on a data point to its membership in the training dataset.
+Essentially, a binary classifier based MIA involves training a binary classifier, which can distinguish a target model's behavior of its training members from the non-members.
 The challenge is how to train such a binary classifier.
-Based on the adversarial knowledge, an effective technique called \textbf{shadow training} proposed by Shokri et al.~\cite{shokri2017membership} is often used for training attack models.
-The main idea is to create multiple \textit{shadow models} to mimic the behavior of the target model, as the adversary is assumed to know the structure and learning algorithm of the target model.
-Then, for these shadow models, the adversary knows their training datasets and thus can collect features and the ground truth about membership of data instances in these datasets.
-Based on the labeled (member vs non-member) dataset collected from the shadow models, the adversary can train the attack models.
+An effective technique called \textbf{shadow training} proposed by Shokri et al.~\cite{shokri2017membership} is the first and perhaps the most widely used approach for training a binary classifier based MIA.
+The main idea is an attacker can create multiple shadow models to mimic the behavior of the target model, because the attacker is assumed to know the structure and the learning algorithm of the target model.
+For these shadow models, the attacker has their training datasets and test datasets, and thus can construct a dataset containing features and ground truth of membership of the training and test data records.
+Based on the constructed dataset, the attacker can train the binary classifier-based attack model.